hurricanemark/hurricanemark/README.md

 # Hi, I'm Mark V. Nguyen! 👋

 I am a seasoned software producer at AES LLC.
+I am also a founding member at [outsidethestacks.com](https://www.outsidethestack.net/).
 I am driven by a curiosity for technology and a love for learning by doing.

     "Knowing is not enough; we must apply.
 Wishing is not enough; we must do."
     Johann Wolfgang von Goethe